iluvjava/Maths/AMATH 502/Bifurcation 1D Extra.md

 \end{align}
 $$

-And as we observe, the critical point will set the first derivative to be zero, and it's the solution to the system too.
+And as we observe, the critical point will set the first derivative to be zero, and it's the solution to the system, and the derivative with respects to $r$
 $$
 \begin{align}
 	\nabla f(x_c, r_c) &= \begin{bmatrix}